derpicated/dynamic_network_of_speakers/docs/topic_specification.md

 - `info/music/time/position`: The position of the song in the time.
 If send, the speaker will adapt their time to this value.
 If a speaker gets the play command but doesn't know the time, a value of `0` will be used. [in `sec` format or `mm:ss`, not yet decided]
 - `info/music/status`: The state of the playing music. [`play`/`p`] / [`s`/`stop`] If a speaker joins, they will wait for a command before they start doing anything.
-- `info/music/stream`: Contains the stream to the music file, if applicable.
-[A test will tell whether or not this will be used.]
+- `info/music/source`: Contains the uri to the music file and a name in JSON, the clients will download this file and store it as the given name.
 - `info/music/volume`: The master volume.
 This value will be of a value between `100` or `0`.
 [For now just use `100` as the value.
 This could later be in a request format to the website]

 #### Device status